When Do Neural Nets Outperform Boosted Trees on Tabular Data?: TabZilla Benchmark Suite

 \paragraph{Hard for GBDTs.} The first two criteria result in datasets such that GBDTs primarily are the top-performing methods.
 This is not surprising in light of the overall performance of GBDTs that we showed in \cref{sec:analysis}.
 However, for the field of tabular data to progress, focusing on datasets for which GBDTs already perform well would leave a blindspot on datasets for which GBDTs perform poorly.
 Therefore, we add all datasets for which GBDTs perform 10\% worse than the top-performing algorithm, in order to achieve a greater diversity of datasets.

 \paragraph{TabZilla Characteristics.} \cref{tab:benchmark-datasets} shows all datasets, their statistics, and their top three algorithms.
 Based on the criteria alone, the dataset characteristics are diverse, with sizes ranging from 148 to over 1 million, as well as a large range of the variance of kurtosis of the features (one of our measures of irregularity).

-In \cref{tab:benchmark-alg-perf}, we compare the performance of all algorithms on the benchmark suite.
-The top five algorithms are XGBoost, CatBoost, LightGBM, ResNet, and SAINT, with mean ranks of 3.27, 3.86, 6.06, 6.14, and 6.37, respectively.
+In \cref{app:tabzilla}, we compare the performance of all algorithms on the benchmark 291 suite.
 In order to accelerate research in tabular data, we release TabZilla as a collection in OpenML, and we open-source all of our computed metafeatures and results.
 In \cref{app:documentation}, we give the full dataset documentation, including a datasheet \citep{gebru2021datasheets}.